What is cloud hosting and what are the benefits?

 1. Cost reduction

 Of course, the biggest advantage of a flexible cloud hosting service is the immense reduction in costs.
 Rather than having to invest in in-house IT infrastructure, cloud computing provides the opportunity to cost-effectively meet the resource requirements of new projects using virtualized servers.
-With a pay-as-you-go structure, cloud users are provided with a refreshing change to traditional web hosting models, which demand substantial fees even if the server is barely used.
-The cost of maintenance, repair and inventory of the IT infrastructure is also significantly lower with a cloud service provider, as the bulk of the necessary hardware is already provided.
+With cloud hosting, customers only pay for the resources they actually use, thanks to per-minute billing.
+This is in stark contrast to traditional web hosting models, which often involve ongoing fixed costs—even when the server is barely used.
+Additionally, the effort required for maintenance, repairs, and inventory management of the in-house IT infrastructure is significantly reduced, as most of the necessary hardware is typically provided by the hosting provider.

-Cloud hosting makes it possible for smaller enterprises to have access to IT resources that had previously only been available to big businesses.
-The cloud also makes it easier for startups to enter into IT-intensive business sectors.
+Cloud hosting also enables smaller businesses to access IT resources that were previously available only to large enterprises.
+This is why cloud technologies have become increasingly popular among small and medium-sized businesses.
+For startups, the cloud makes it easier to enter IT-intensive business sectors.

 2. Flexibility and scalability